 Freelance Software Engineer working on the C++ based, open-source, spectral finite element framework Nektar++.

-Implementing a DSL using MLIR framework for generating performance critical kernels for different back-ends.
+Implemented a DSL using the MLIR framework for generating performance-critical kernels for different back-ends.

 Implemented Arm SVE back-end for in-house SIMD library.